Blogging as a trend is on the rise, with blogs increasingly emerging as a mainstream media platform.

 The ability to express oneself creatively through blogging is a reason that draws many people towards blogging.
 Blogging provides a means of personal development.

-Not only that, some skills acquired from blogging can also be put to use in one’s professional life.
+Not only that, some skills acquired from blogging can also be put to use in one’s professional and personal life.
 Let’s have a look:

 1. Customer Focus

-The credibility and success of a blogger lies in his/her ability to engage repeatedly readers with their content.
+The credibility and success of a blogger lie in his/her ability to engage repeatedly readers with their content.

-The question that a blogger needs to keep in mind while creating content is that with multitude of material available online, why at all anybody would be interested in what he/she writes, unless the thoughts resonate or they see some value in it.
+The question that a blogger needs to keep in mind while creating content is that with a multitude of material available online, why at all anybody would be interested in what he/she writes unless the thoughts resonate or they see some value in it.

 Here arises the need for the blogger to differentiate himself/ herself.
 For this a blogger needs to ask himself/ herself:

 - What is the value proposition of my blog to the readers?

 Depending on who the target readers are, bloggers create content and adopt techniques to increase visibility to the target readers, and hopefully interest them enough to bring them back to the blog.
 The kind of customer focus that is needed to succeed in any business is needed to succeed in blogging as well.

 Blogging teaches us to intuitively figure out what we can write to the best of our ability that would appeal to the readers.